Education & Training

 Continuing education credits available for engineers, land surveyors, geologists, attorneys, registered landscape architects and UCC officials.

 Lunch & Learn Events

-WED 11/15: PUBLIC-PRIVATE PARTNERSHIPS FOR MUNICIPAL RECREATIONAL FACILITIESPublic recreational facilities & programs provide opportunities for all ages to be physically active and are typically more affordable than private recreational facilities.
+PUBLIC-PRIVATE PARTNERSHIPS FOR MUNICIPAL RECREATIONAL FACILITIESOffers 1.25 AICP CM creditsPublic recreational facilities & programs provide opportunities for all ages to be physically active and are typically more affordable than private recreational facilities.
 However, tight budgets have resulted in the closing of recreational facilities or reducing hours at these facilities.
 This webinar will highlight 2 communities that have partnered with private, non-profit organizations to meet the demand for recreational facilities and programs for their community.
-Speakers: Charity Field, Pamela Salokangas; Moderator: Peter Wulfhorst.
+Presented by Penn State Extension Service.
+Speakers: Charity Field, Pamela Salokangas.
+Moderator: Peter Wulfhorst.

 CANCELLATION POLICY FOR PAID SEMINARS:

 Cancellations must be made at least seven days before a seminar.
 If a cancellation is made at least seven days before a seminar, a credit will be issued toward a future seminar (good for one year).
 No refunds or credits are issued for registrants who fail to cancel less than one week prior to a seminar.
 If TCRPC cancels a seminar, registrants may request either a refund or a credit toward another seminar.

 This online presentation by Todd J. Poole, managing principal of 4ward Planning, covers the Tri-County Region's current and projected demographic and real estate market trends.
 It touches on trends in population, households, education, consumer spending, labor and industry, and real estate.

 - American Planning Association Pa.
 Chapter Resource Library